Section 2.01 Clothing and Costumes

-Smoking is not allowed in any building or structure within the Cemeteries or within fifty (50) feet of any fuel container.
+Smoking is prohibited in any building or structure or within 10 feet from any doors, windows, or air vents of any building or structure within the Cemeteries or within fifty (50) feet of any fuel container.

 No person under the age of 16 shall be permitted into the Cemetery without the direct supervision of a responsible adult.

-No person shall bring into the Cemetery, or display therein, any sign of any advertising nature other than those normally placed on vehicles, uniforms or tents.
-No solicitations for work of any kind shall be allowed
+No person shall bring into the cemetery, or display therein, any sign of any advertising nature other than those normally placed on vehicles, uniforms, or tents.

-Lot owners may place vegetative waste from lot outside of the lot on road shoulder to be picked up by maintenance personnel.
+Lot owners may place vegetative waste from a lot outside of the lot on the road shoulder to be picked up by maintenance personnel.

 Casual visitors to the cemetery, who are not members of a funeral procession or party, may not intrude upon a funeral party or loiter about an open grave.

 No person shall engage in any athletic event or competition while on cemetery grounds.

 All cemetery visitors must conduct themselves in a respectable manner.

 Persons must not jump out at, scream at, or deliberately scare or startle any other cemetery visitor.